MMcClure11/sightings-client/NOTES.md

   - [] and user
 - [X] toggle modal closed on submit and reset form state
 - [] refactor controlled form local state to redux store state
+- [] add sighting show page so can add comments eventually and a google map

 # Sightings:
   - [] choose Identified or Non-identified (or both?)